Sharif Ali bin al-Hussein

-Sharif Ali Bin al-Hussein (الشريف علي بن الحسين; 1956 – 14 March 2022) was the leader of the Iraqi Constitutional Monarchy political party and claimed to be the legitimate heir to the position of King of Iraq, based on his relationship to the last monarch, the late King Faisal II.
+Sharif Ali bin al-Hussein (الشريف علي بن الحسين; 1956 – 14 March 2022) was the leader of the Iraqi Constitutional Monarchy political party and claimed to be the legitimate heir to the position of King of Iraq, based on his relationship to the last monarch, the late King Faisal II.

 Early life

-After the loss of Mecca, Sharif Ali's parents settled in Iraq where the sister of his mother Badiya was queen consort.
+After the loss of Mecca, Sharif Ali's parents settled in Iraq where his mother Badiya's sister, Aliya bint Ali, was queen consort.
 He was born in Iraq and his maternal first cousin was Faisal II of Iraq, the last king of Iraq, his maternal grandfather was Ali bin Hussein, last King of Hejaz, and his paternal grandfather was the uncle of both Faisal I of Iraq and Ali bin Hussein.
 'Abd al-Ilah was his uncle.

-On 14 July 1958, when Colonel Abdul Karim Qassim took control of the Kingdom of Iraq by a coup d'état, the royal family was ordered to leave the palace in Baghdad: King Faisal II; Crown Prince 'Abd al-Ilah; Princess Hiyam, Abdul Ilah's wife; Princess Nafissa Abdul Ilah's mother; Princess Abdiya, the king's maternal aunt; and several servants.
+On 14 July 1958, when Colonel Abdul Karim Qassim took control of the Kingdom of Iraq by a coup d'état, the royal family was ordered to leave the palace in Baghdad: King Faisal II; Crown Prince 'Abd al-Ilah; Princess Hiyam, Abdul Ilah's wife; Princess Nafissa, Abdul Ilah's mother; Princess Abdiya, the king's maternal aunt; and several servants.
 When they all arrived in the courtyard, they were told to turn towards the palace wall, and they were all shot down by Captain Abdus Sattar As Sab’, a member of the coup led by Colonel Abd al-Karim Qasim.
 Nuri as-Said, the Prime Minister of the Kingdom of Iraq, was killed by supporters of Colonel Abd al-Karim Qasim on 15 July 1958.

-Ali bin al-Hussein's mother Princess Badia (1920-2020), the daughter of King Ali and aunt of King Faisal II, her husband Sharif al-Hussein bin Ali, and their three children spent a month in the embassy of Saudi Arabia in Baghdad.
+Ali bin al-Hussein's mother Princess Badia (1920-2020), her husband Sharif al-Hussein bin Ali, and their three children spent a month in the embassy of Saudi Arabia in Baghdad.
 The coup leaders insisted that they leave Iraq and travel to Egypt on ordinary passports.
 They lived for a while in Lebanon and finally in London, where Ali bin al-Hussein built up a successful career in investment banking.

 Education

-Ali bin al-Hussein earned his high school diploma from Brummana High School in Lebanon, a BA in Economics from the University of Nottingham, and an MA in Economics from the University of Essex.
+Ali bin al-Hussein earned his high school diploma from Brummana High School in Lebanon, a BA in Economics from the Trent Polytechnic Nottingham, and an MA in Economics from the University of Essex.